ambroiseodt/itl/README.md

 **[Sam Houliston*](https://www.linkedin.com/in/sam-houliston-47364524a/?originalSubdomain=uk), [Ambroise Odonnat*](https://ambroiseodt.github.io/), [Charles Arnal*](https://charlesarnal.github.io/), [Vivien Cabannes*](https://viviencabannes.github.io/)**. ***Equal contribution**.

 Our codebase contains utilities to train and study large language models from a memory and generalization perspective.
 It relies mainly on PyTorch primitives, instead of any high-level LLM libraries, allowing researchers and practitioners to easily prototype and modify.
+This repository contains the official implementation of [Provable Benefits of In-Tool Learning for Large Language Models](https://arxiv.org/pdf/2508.20755) which provides both a theoretical and empirical foundation, establishing why tool-augmented workflows are not only practical, but also provably more scalable.
 <p align="center">
  <img src="overview.svg" width="100%"/>
 </p>